axxroytovu/archipelago_manuals/Monster Hunter Rise/README.md

 You start the game with 1 quest star, either Shrine Ruins or Frost Islands, and one random weapon.

-You must use the starting Kamura Armor until you get at least 1 rarity unlock for a given armor piece.

 You can use any petalace.